CoreyCBurton/Hands-On-Hacking-Book-Notes/Chapter 3.md

 - Full customization and can be built up from no binary components.
   - Allows you to review precisely what your computer has been instructed to do in source code form.

--it is complicated for a new user
+- it is complicated for a new user
   - Alot of time to learn source code

 # Arch Linux